 ZooGuides are adults who match their skills and enthusiasm with the zoo's needs.
-As part of the zoo's most extensive volunteer program, ZooGuides work throughout the zoo and offsite as well, bringing animal conservation programs to schools and seniors.
+As part of the zoo's most extensive volunteer program, ZooGuides work throughout the zoo and offsite.

-ZooGuides look a lot like all of us: retired professionals, college students, people changing careers, freelancers, and more.
+ZooGuides are made up of retired professionals, college students, people changing careers, freelancers, and more.
 If you enjoy contributing, learning and making a difference, you've got what it takes to be a ZooGuide.

 Who can volunteer